allwelldotdev/lab/notes/python.md

 - same happens with binary representations!

 $$0.1=\frac{0}{2} + \underbrace{\underbrace{\frac{0}{4} + \frac{0}{8} + \frac{1}{16} + \frac{1}{32}}_{0.09375} + \frac{0}{64} + \frac{0}{128} + \frac{0}{256} + \frac{0}{512}}_{.099609375} + \dots$$^latex-underbrace

+#### Floats are not always exact
+- bottom line: not all exact decimal numbers have an exact float representation
+	- not a limitation of Python
+	- all languages (incl.
+Excel) that use these binary fractions have that issue
+	- ⚠️ be careful when comparing floats to one another
+- there is a data type that can handle exact representations of decimal fractions
+	- `Decimal` (we will look at this type later)
+	- ⚠️ calculations using `Decimal` are much slower than `float`